Rhetoric of technology

-The rhetoric of technology is both an object and field of study.
-It refers to the ways in which makers and consumers of technology talk about and make decisions regarding technology and also the influence that technology has on discourse.
+Moreover, rhetoric and technology are mutually constitutive: rhetoric gives technology meaning, legitimacy, and direction, while technology reshapes how rhetoric can be produced, circulated, and experienced.
+Covini and jolliffe (1995) go further and argue that rhetoric and technology are inseparable.
+They contend that, rooted in the Greek words techne (art or skilled craft) and logos (word or explanation), technology originally referred to a process of reasoned, communicative creation.
+In the modern era, however, this meaning has shifted from an explanatory practice to a finished product, causing the rhetorical element of technology to become invisible.
+As machines grow more intelligent and interactive, correcting language, creating art, or defeating human experts, they increasingly participate in discourse, shaping how people think and communicate.
+This invisibility of rhetoric in technology mirrors the growing inaccessibility of scientific and technical language, which is often limited to specialists.
+If science and technology are to serve the public as shared forms of knowledge, practitioners must recover rhetorical skill in order to clearly explain, distribute, and justify their work to broader audiences.

 Studies of the rhetoric of technology are interdisciplinary.
 Scholars in communication, media ecology, and science studies research the rhetoric of technology.
 Technical communication scholars are also concerned with the rhetoric of technology.

 The phrase "rhetoric of technology" gained prominence with rhetoricians in the 1970s, and the study developed in conjunction with interest in the rhetoric of science.
 However, scholars have worked to maintain a distinction between the two fields.
 Rhetoric of technology criticism addresses several issues related to technology and employs many concepts, including several from the canon of classical rhetoric, for example ethos, but the field has also adopted contemporary approaches, such as new materialism.

 Definition

 While the definition and scope of rhetoric is contested, scholars in the discipline, or rhetoricians, study the capacity of symbols to create change and influence perspectives.
 Often, rhetoricians study discourse and texts, but they also study objects.
 Technology is both techniques and objects that embody and enact techniques.
 Thus, rhetoric of technology scholars may look at texts and discourse associated with technology or techniques and technological objects.
 Concerns of rhetoric of technology include the influence of technology on public deliberation, conceptions of the self, and how new technologies come to be developed and adopted.

 Scholars who study rhetoric of technology have argued that it should be treated as distinct from the rhetoric of science.
 Charles Bazerman offers three distinctions between rhetoric of technology and rhetoric of science.
 First, unlike science, technology has always been intertwined with other clearly rhetorical endeavors, such as commerce and finance.
 Second, while the discourse of science often works towards specialization, the discourse of technology is pervasive.
 We may not all conduct experiments, but we all interact with and operate technology.
 Lastly, the products of technology are mostly material while the products of science are mostly symbols.
 Carolyn Miller argues that rhetoric of science must be treated as distinct from rhetoric of technology because technology and science differ in motivation, criteria of judgment, and values.